Love my blog? I'd be thankful for a gift from my geeky wishlist. Thanks!

-These one-liners, just like the Awk one-liners, are compiled by Eric Pement.
+These one-liners, just like the Awk one-liners, were compiled by Eric Pement.

-You may download them here: sed one-liners (link to .txt file).
+You can download them here – sed one-liners (link to .txt file).

-My sed learning process was actually identical to Awk learning process.
-First I went through Bruce Barnett’s sed tutorial; then I created a sed cheat sheet; and finally went through sed one-liners.
-I could not figure one of the one-liners in the file, so I ended up asking for help in comp.unix.shell.
+My sed learning process was identical to Awk learning process.
+First, I went through Bruce Barnett's sed tutorial; then I created a sed cheat sheet; and then spent a couple of days going through sed one-liners file.
+I prepared a couple of test files with a bunch of random text lines and typed each one-liner in the command prompt and tried to decipher how it works.
+I couldn't figure out only one of the one-liners in the file, so I ended up asking for help in comp.unix.shell.

-Eric’s sed one-liners are divided into several sections:
+Eric's sed one-liners file is divided into seven sections:

-I’ll divide this article in 3 parts.
-In the first part I will cover “File spacing”, “Numbering” and “Text conversion and substitution”.
-In the second part I will cover “Selective printing of certain lines” and in the third “Selective deletion of certain lines” and “Special applications”.
+I'll divide this article in 3 parts.
+In the first part I'll cover "File spacing", "Numbering" and "Text conversion and substitution".
+In the second part I'll cover "Selective printing of certain lines" and in the third "Selective deletion of certain lines" and "Special applications".

 Before I start explaining, I want to share the key idea that changed the way I think about sed.
-It was the four spaces of sed — input stream, output stream, pattern space, hold buffer.
-Sed operates on input stream and produces an output stream.
-The lines from input stream are placed into the pattern space where they are modified.
+It was the four memory spaces of sed – input stream, output stream, pattern space, hold buffer.
+Sed operates on the input stream and produces an output stream.
+Lines from input stream are placed into the pattern space (where they can be modified) and then pattern space is sent to output stream.
 The hold buffer can be used for temporary storage.
-These four spaces changed the way I think about sed.
+These four spaces completely changed the way I think about sed.
+You'll learn all about them as you work through the examples in this post.

-Grab a copy of sed cheat sheet, print it and let’s dive into one-liners!
+Please grab a copy of my sed cheat sheet, print it and let's dive into one-liners!

 1. Double-space a file.